Healthdirect Free Australian health advice you can count on.

 • Ovarian cancer does not usually cause noticeable symptoms in its early stages and is often diagnosed at an advanced stage.

-• Ovarian cancer is usually treated with surgery, however chemotherapy, radiotherapy and targeted therapy may also be used.
+• Ovarian cancer is usually treated with surgery but chemotherapy, radiotherapy and targeted therapy may also be used.

 • Ovarian cancer is more common in older females and those with a family history of cancer of the reproductive organs.

-• If you have risk factors for ovarian cancer, you may wish to discuss preventative treatment with your doctor.
+• If you have risk factors for ovarian cancer, you may want to discuss preventative treatment with your doctor.

 What is ovarian cancer?

-Ovarian cancer is when cells in your ovary, fallopian tube or the peritoneum — the outer covering of the abdominal and pelvic organs — grow in an abnormal and uncontrolled way.
+Ovarian cancer is cancer that affects your reproductive organs.
+It occurs when cells in your ovaries, fallopian tubes or peritoneum — the outer covering of the abdominal and pelvic organs — grow in an abnormal and uncontrolled way.

 There are 3 main types of ovarian cancer.
 The type of cancer depends on which ovarian cells are affected.

 • Epithelial tumours affect the surface cells of the ovary, fallopian tube or peritoneum.
 They make up about 9 out of 10 ovarian cancers and there are different subtypes.
-They usually affect females over 60 years of age.
+They usually affect females over 60 years old.

-• Stromal cell tumours or sex cord-stromal tumours that affect the hormone-producing cells in the ovary.
+• Stromal cell tumours or sex cord-stromal tumours affect the hormone-producing cells in the ovary.
 They make up less than 8 in every 100 cases of ovarian cancer.
-They usually occur in females aged 40 to 60 years.
+They usually occur in females aged 40 to 60 years old.

-• Germ cell tumours affect the ovarian cells that develop into eggs, usually in females under 40 years of age.
+• Germ cell tumours affect the ovarian cells that develop into eggs, usually in females under 40 years old.
 They make up about 4 in every 100 cases of ovarian cancer.

-• Stage II: cancer in one or both ovaries or fallopian tubes as well as other organs in the pelvis, such as the uterus, bladder or bowel.
+• Stage II — cancer in one or both ovaries or fallopian tubes, and other organs in the pelvis, like the uterus, bladder or bowel.

-• Stage IV: cancer has spread outside the abdomen to other organs such as lungs or liver.
+• Stage IV — cancer has spread outside the abdomen to other organs such as the lungs or liver.

 What are the symptoms of ovarian cancer?